 - 15–20 minutes

 You can register for a CELPIP test online and sit the test in your own country.
-Make sure you find out where in your country you can take the test.
+Ensure you find out where you can take the test in your country.
 You can find a testing center for CELPIP in the following countries:

 - Korea, Republic of

 Check your results online after you register.
 You can view these on your account five days after taking the test.
 Your results will vary depending on how much you prepared and how well you performed.
 They work on a point system ranging from codes to 12 points.
 For example:

 - NA- Not administered, meaning that the test component was not received

 - M- Minimal proficiency, that not enough information was presented to access the results

 - 3-12 ranges from some proficiency to advanced proficiency

 The wider-used examination is the second half of the CELPIP vs. IELTS vs. PTE debate.
 This test is an international standard for assessing your proficiency in the English language.
 It's currently the most popular language test in the world.
 Not only do you need this test to immigrate to Canada, but also to study and work.
 There are two types of tests you can take:

 Please note that the Canadian government doesn't accept the academic option for Express Entry and only accepts it for the study if you're applying for the Student Direct Stream (SDS).